Home Work in Australia Australia on a Working Holiday Visa: Setting yourself up for work

 Understand Your Working Holiday Visa

-• different locations for the same employer, as long as work in any one location does not exceed 6 months
+• different locations for the same employer, as long as no single location exceeds six months

-• critical sectors, including agriculture, food processing, health, aged and disability care and childcare, tourism and hospitality, anywhere in Australia
+• critical sectors including agriculture, food processing, health, aged and disability care, childcare, tourism and hospitality — anywhere in Australia

-• certain industries, including, fishing and pearling, tree farming and felling, construction and mining, in northern Australia only.
+• fishing and pearling, tree farming and felling, construction and mining — in northern Australia only

 Prepare your resume and cover letter